Loe de Jong

 The magnum opus of Loe de Jong, The Kingdom of the Netherlands During World War II (Dutch: Het Koninkrijk der Nederlanden in de Tweede Wereldoorlog), in fourteen volumes and 18,000 pages, is the standard reference on the history of the Netherlands during World War II.
-The Dutch Institute for War Documentation (NIOD) made an electronic edition of the entire work available for downloading from 11 December 2011, licensed under creative commons CC BY 3.0.
+The Dutch Institute for War Documentation (NIOD) made an electronic and searchable edition of the entire work available online in December 2011, licensed under creative commons CC BY 3.0.

 De Jong contributed to many other historical works on the Netherlands and lectured at symposia on the European resistance.
 In 1988, he was awarded the Gouden Ganzenveer for his contributions to Dutch written and printed culture.

 In 1963 he became a member of the Royal Netherlands Academy of Arts and Sciences.

 Loe de Jong was Jewish by birth.
 He lost the greater part of his family including his parents and his twin brother during the Second World War.